Question-Adaptive Graph Learning for Multi-hop Retrieval Augmented Generation: Appendix

 \subsection{QA Performance on GPT-4o-mini}

-\textbf{QA Task on GPT-4o-mini}.
 Table~\ref{appendix:qa_gpt} presents QA performance using GPT-4o-mini.
-We do not report the performance of LightRAG as it is unsuitable for multi-hop QA tasks.
-The results show that QSGNN achieves competitive EM and F1 scores, demonstrating its compatibility with different LLM backbones.
-No Retrieval gets the lowest EM and F1 score due to the limited knowledge of GPT-4o-mini.
-Notably, all methods show reduced performance compared to Llama-3-70B-Instruct(see Table ~\ref{experiment:qa_res}), primarily due to the intrinsic knowledge gap between GPT-4o-mini and Llama-3.3-70B-Instruct.
-Other observations align with the report of Table ~\ref{experiment:qa_res}.
+The results show that Quest-GNN achieves competitive EM and F1 scores, demonstrating its compatibility with different LLM backbones.
+Notably, all methods show reduced performance compared to Llama-3-70B-Instruct, primarily due to the intrinsic knowledge gap between GPT-4o-mini and Llama-3.3-70B-Instruct.
+Other observations align with the report of Table ~\ref{experiment:recall_and_qa}.